Multi-Vehicle Simulation

 - loads a world in gazebo,

-<!-- Gazebo sim --> <include file="$(find gazebo_ros)/launch/empty_world.launch"> <arg name="gui" value="$(arg gui)"/> <arg name="world_name" value="$(arg world)"/> <arg name="debug" value="$(arg debug)"/> <arg name="verbose" value="$(arg verbose)"/> <arg name="paused" value="$(arg paused)"/> </include>
+<!-- Gazebo sim --> <include file="$(find gazebo_ros)/launch/empty_world.launch"> <arg name="gui" value="$(arg gui)"/> <arg name="world_name" value="$(arg world)"/> <arg name="debug" value="$(arg debug)"/> <arg name="verbose" value="$(arg verbose)"/> <arg name="paused" value="$(arg paused)"/> </include> for each vehicle,

 creates urdf model from xacro, loads gazebo model and runs PX4 SITL app instance

-<!-- PX4 SITL and vehicle spawn --> <include file="$(find px4)/launch/single_vehicle_spawn.launch"> <arg name="x" value="0"/> <arg name="y" value="0"/> <arg name="z" value="0"/> <arg name="R" value="0"/> <arg name="P" value="0"/> <arg name="Y" value="0"/> <arg name="vehicle" value="$(arg vehicle)"/> <arg name="rcS" value="$(find px4)/posix-configs/SITL/init/$(arg est)/$(arg vehicle)_$(arg ID)"/> <arg name="mavlink_udp_port" value="14560"/> <arg name="ID" value="$(arg ID)"/> </include>
+<!-- PX4 SITL and vehicle spawn --> <include file="$(find px4)/launch/single_vehicle_spawn.launch"> <arg name="x" value="0"/> <arg name="y" value="0"/> <arg name="z" value="0"/> <arg name="R" value="0"/> <arg name="P" value="0"/> <arg name="Y" value="0"/> <arg name="vehicle" value="$(arg vehicle)"/> <arg name="rcS" value="$(find px4)/posix-configs/SITL/init/$(arg est)/$(arg vehicle)_$(arg ID)"/> <arg name="mavlink_udp_port" value="14560"/> <arg name="ID" value="$(arg ID)"/> </include>runs a mavros node

 <!-- MAVROS --> <include file="$(find mavros)/launch/px4.launch"> <arg name="fcu_url" value="$(arg fcu_url)"/> <arg name="gcs_url" value=""/> <arg name="tgt_system" value="$(arg ID)"/> <arg name="tgt_component" value="1"/> </include>